getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 2. We could reenable the SDK if we disable it by mistake.
 3. We can disable the SDKs only for specific customers.
 4. We could allow customers to disable the SDK themselves.
+5. We could extend the logic to only disable specific integrations of the SDK.
+6. We can use this logic to disable the SDK if it causes other severe issues, such as breaking the UI in the app.

 ### Cons <a name="option-2-cons"></a>

 1. It doesn't work for continuous SDK crashes during SDK init.
+2. It doesn't work offline.
+3. It requires manual action.
+We need to monitor our SDK crashes and input from customers continuously.
+4. It requires infrastructure changes.

 ## Option 3: Failing SDK Endpoint <a name="option-3"></a>